josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🛰️_surveillance_infrastructure.md

 ## 🏮 Footer

-*Surveillance Infrastructure* is a living node of the Polaris Protocol.
+*🛰️ Surveillance Infrastructure* is a living node of the Polaris Protocol.
 It documents the escalation of surveillance powers from post-9/11 laws through COVID-19 testbeds to Prevent/CVE frameworks.

 > 📡 Cross-references:
 >
 > - [🛂 Papers Please Problems](../../../../Metadata_Sabotage_Network/🔥_Data_Risks/🛂_Papers_Please_Problems/README.md) — *on ID logic and citizen containment*
-> - [💷 Procurement Culture and Departmental Clashes](./💷_procurement_culture_and_departmental_clashes.md) - *On UK government procurement logics, Treasury culture, and the cost of false fixes*
+> - [💷 Procurement Culture and Departmental Clashes](./💷_procurement_culture_and_departmental_clashes.md) - *on UK government procurement logics, Treasury culture, and the cost of false fixes*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-18_
+_Last updated: 2026-01-28_